-ZnS thin films were prepared using the dip coating method.
-Prior to the deposition of ZnS, glass substrate was cleaned with Methanol, Acetone, Trichloroethylene and Deionized (DI) water.
+Deposition of ZnS thin films were done by dip coating method.
+Before the deposition of ZnS, glass substrate was cleaned with Methanol, Acetone, Trichloroethylene and deionized (DI) water.
 The precursor solution for the dip-coating was prepared by dissolving Zinc Acetate and Thiourea in methanol.
 The glass substrate was dipped into this solution and then kept at 473°K for 5 minutes to promote thermolysis.
 In heat treatment process, the metal salt and thiourea decomposes and gives raise to formation of ZnS phase on the substrate.
 This process was repeated five times.
-The sample was prepared with this method by keeping S/Zn molar ratio equal to 0.7, indicating film is Zn-rich and S-deficient.
-This film was characterized using X-Ray diffraction technique (XRD), scanning electron microscopy (SEM), Atomic force microscopy (AFM) and Optical Spectroscopy.
-The crystalline structure of the films was analysed using a D2 PHASER - The Second Generation Bench X-Ray Diffractometer using CuKα lambda=1.54056 angstroms.
+The sample was prepared with this method by keeping S/Zn molar ratio equal to 1.7, indicating film is Zn-deficient and S-rich.
+This film was characterized using X-Ray diffraction technique (XRD), scanning electron microscopy, Atomic force microscopy and Optical Spectroscopy.
+The crystalline structure of the films was analysed using a D2 PHASER - The Second Generation Bench top X-Ray Diffractometer using CuKa radiation lambda value is 1.54056 angstroms.
 The surface topography and composition was studied using JSM-6010LA high performance SEM.
 PerkinElmer UV-VIS double beam spectrophotometer (LAMBDA-35) was used.
 Four point probe, hot probe, and Hall effect measurement were used to measure Electrical properties of the ZnS films such as type of conductivity, carrier concentration and the mobility of carriers.